adam-rumpf/social-transit-solver/README.md

 The main tabu search/simulated annealing hybrid solution algorithm for use in a research project of mine dealing with a public transit design model with social access objectives.

 This program shares a large amount of code with a [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single), including its objective function, constraint function, and assignment model.
-This program largely consists of a search process that uses these modules as subroutines.
+It largely consists of a search process that uses these modules as subroutines.

+This program requires an input folder called `data/` and an output folder called `log/`, both of which will be explained below.
+By default the program will expect them in its local directory, but it can be passed a command line argument to specify a different base directory for where to find `data/` and `log/`.

 Note that this program may take an extremely long time to run for large problem instances.
 A search parameter file allows the user to specify the number of search iterations.
 The program can also be terminated early by pressing `[Ctrl]+[C]` during its execution, which causes the it to safely quit at the end of the current iteration (which may still take a fair amount of time).